kurdcoin-dev/Kurdcoin/README.md

 KurdCoin is a PoS-based cryptocurrency.

-PoW: scrypt
+PoW: scrypt ended
 PoS: PoS 2.0
 Max coins: ~ 1.220 billion
-Reserved coins: ~ 200 milions (for 5 years & will not be used for staking)
+Reserved coins: ~ 200 milions (%50 will be reserved for 3 years & will not be used for staking)

 Rewrds:
 POS % 213 / Annual